Should I buy a used EV? Read these used EV buying tips

 Where you are going to charge your EV?

 If you have a driveway at your property, home charging is by far the cheapest and easiest way to keep your electric car topped up.
-And, if you are looking to get a home charging point installed at your property, we can help you.
+Electric vehicle specific home energy tariffs, like Intelligent Octopus Go, offer prices as low as 7.5p/kWh.

 What about fixing and servicing a used electric car?

-When picking electric vehicles to add to your shortlist, it's important to consider how compatible they are with home, work and public destination charge points.
+When choosing electric vehicles to add to your shortlist, it's important to consider how compatible they are with home, work and public destination charge points.

 If you're opting for a vehicle with a Type 1 connection, and you want a home charge point, then you'll need to make sure it is compatible with your car.
 If you want a tethered charger, where the cable is always attached, make sure it has a Type 1 cable to plug into your Type 1 vehicle.